philip-brohan/Machine-Learning/_sources/convolutional_perturbations/all_convolutional/autoencoder.rst.txt

 .. literalinclude:: ../../../experiments/convolutional_autoencoder_perturbations/all_convolutional/autoencoder.py

-It does indeed work markedly better than the the :doc:`original convolutional version <../../convolutional_autoencoder/autoencoder>`.
+It's not much better than the the :doc:`original convolutional version <../../convolutional_autoencoder/autoencoder>`, but it does train faster.

 .. figure:: ../../../experiments/convolutional_autoencoder_perturbations/all_convolutional/validation/comparison_results.png
    :width: 95%